Birmingham Museum and Art Gallery

 Art lovers will love Birmingham’s wide and impressive collection...

 Ikon is stylish, progressive and recognised for its individuality.
 The Barber Institute of Fine Arts has an outstanding collection of Old Masters alongside modern classics.
-Elsewhere Solihull Arts Complex exhibits a programme of contemporary work and The Public is an exciting cultural arts centre in the heart of West Bromwich.
+Elsewhere Solihull Arts Complex exhibits an exciting programme of contemporary work.

 A vibrant museum in the heart of the city with over 40 galleries.Read More